-If you’re tempted by the upcoming Samsung Galaxy S20, the S20 Plus, or another new smartphone then you will want to sell your old handset.
+If you’re tempted by the Samsung Galaxy S20, the Note 20 Ultra 5G, or another new smartphone, then you may want to sell your old handset.
 Many used Samsung Galaxy smartphones change hands every day, but you need to plan properly if you want to secure the best price.

 Sell it to others directly on Craigslist, eBay, etc